Classification of isometries of spaces of constant curvature and invariant subspaces: Introduction

-We recall that a Riemannian submanifold $N$ of a Riemannian manifold $M$ is called \textbf{totally geodesic} if all geodesics in $N$ are also geodesics in $M$.
-For example, each closed geodesic in a Riemannian manifold defines a $1$-dimensional compact totally geodesic submanifold. \\
+We recall that a Riemannian submanifold $N$ of a Riemannian manifold $M$ is called \textit{totally geodesic} if all geodesics in $N$ are also geodesics in $M$.
+For example, each closed geodesic in a Riemannian manifold defines a 1-dimensional compact totally geodesic submanifold.
+The generalized Grassmannian $\Gr{k}{\mathbb{M}^n}$ is defined as the set of closed totally geodesic submanifolds of $\mathbb{M}^n$ isometric to $\mathbb{M}^k$, where $0\leq k\leq n$.
+It is a homogeneous space of dimension $(k+1)(n-k)$.
+Given an isometry $f\in \mathbf{I}(\mathbb{M}^n)$ we denote by $\Gamma_f(k)$ the closed subset of $\Gr{k}{\mathbb{M}^n}$ defined by those submanifolds that are $f$-invariant.

-Let $M^n$ denote one of the simply connected Riemannian manifolds $\Sp^n$, $\E^n$ or $\Hy^n$.
-The group of isometries $\textbf{I}(M^n)$ is isomorphic to a Lie group $G(n)$ of dimension $n(n+1)/2$, which given the type of $M^n$, is one of the following:

-For all $0\leq k\leq n$ define the \textbf{generalized Grassmannian} $\Gr{k}{M^n}$ to be the set of closed totally geodesic submanifolds of $M^n$ isometric to $M^k$.
-It is a smooth semialgebraic variety of dimension $(k+1)(n-k)$ and can be identified with a homogeneous space (see \cite{Ob})